Summer Lunch at Lord’s Cricket Ground

 Help Musicians’ Festival of St Cecilia 2025 and Lunch

 Help Musicians’ annual celebration of music The Festival of St. Cecilia has been the flagship event in Help Musicians’ calendar since 1946.
 It is a key moment for us to come together to celebrate what music brings to all of us, and to mark the contribution that musicians make to our lives.
 2025’s service will see the combined choirs of Westminster Cathedral, St Paul’s Cathedral and Westminster Abbey unite to perform in Westminster Abbey.
-Date: Wednesday 19 November 2025 Service: 11am – 12noon Lunch: 12.30pm (location tbc)
+Date: Wednesday 19 November 2025 Service: 11am – 12noon Lunch: 12.30pm (The Ivy, Victoria)